WebAssembly/tool-conventions/Linking.md

 The linker additionally checks that linked object files were built targeting compatible feature sets.
 Unlike native targets, WebAssembly has no runtime feature detection, and the presence of unsupported features causes a binary to fail to validate.
-It is therefore almost always a user error to link together object files built for different feature sets, and the linker can be helpful by enforcing the invariant that the feature sets must be consistent by checking objects' target features sections.
+It is therefore important for the user to have explicit control over the features used in the output binary and for the linker to provide helpful errors when instructed to link incompatible or disallowed features.
+This feature information is stored in a custom ["target feature section"](#target-features-section).

 Relocation Sections
 -------------------